mariehuynh/whiteeye/README.md

 # White Eye

 Have you noticed a whitish discolouration of your child’s pupil in dim lighting conditions, from certain angles, or in place of a redeye in flash photos?
-The child might have leukocoria, the cause of which can be congenital cataract (60%), retinoblastoma (18%), retinal detachment (4.2%), persistent fetal vasculature (4.2%), and Coats disease (4.2%).
-Untreated retinoblastoma is universally fatal.
+The child might have leukocoria, which can be caused by one of over a dozen kinds of eye diseases, including congenital cataract (60%), retinoblastoma (18%), retinal detachment (4.2%), persistent fetal vasculature (4.2%), and Coats disease (4.2%).
+In children under the age of five, one of the most common causes is retinoblastoma, universally fatal if left untreated.
 The incidence of this alone is 1 in 15,000 live births and leukocoria shows up in more than half the cases.

 We built an app at a weekend hackathon to help with prescreening at home.
 Our metrics are based on the results of research reported in [this paper](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0076677#s2).